savashn/ecewo/README.md

 <hr />

-# Effective C Entity for Web Operations
+## Effective C Essence for Web Operations

-Inspired by [Express.js](https://expressjs.com/).
-So it’s minimalist and really easy-to-use, but in a C kind of way.
+Inspired by [Express.js](https://expressjs.com/) — it’s minimalist, unopinionated, and easy-to-use (in a C kind of way).

 <hr />

 > **This is a hobby project that I'm developing to improve my programming skills.
-So it might not be production-ready yet, and it doesn't have to be.
-See [FAQ](https://ecewo.vercel.app/docs/faq).**
+So it might not be production-ready, and it doesn't have to be.**

 ## Table of Contents